ssubijana/GestorPOIs/README.md

 GestorPOIs
 ==========

 A small Android application for managing points of interest in a map.
+It is an app for an online course which treats the following Android features:

++ Maps and geolocation
++ Operations and information managing with databases
++ Communication between activities
++ Lists
++ Contextual and application menus.

 With this app the user can do: